 - Organizational skills and the ability to maintain accurate, detailed work records.

 - Ability to perform duties in a competent, dependable, and courteous manner.

 - Ability to work cooperatively in a team-oriented, collaborative environment with people whose backgrounds may differ from one’s own.

 - Ability to learn to perform lead worker duties in a fair and effective manner.

 - Honesty and the ability to safeguard all departmental property.

-THE CURRENT SALARY RANGE (7HN) is $38,685-$55,347 annually, and the resident incentive salary range for City of Milwaukee residents is $39,845-$57,007 annually.
-Appointment may be at any rate in the pay range based upon experience and credentials with the approval of the Department of Employee Relations (DER).
+THE CURRENT SALARY RANGE (Pay Range 7HN) is $39,458-$56,454 annually, and the resident incentive salary range for City of Milwaukee residents is $40,642-$58,147 annually.
+Appointment above the minimum is possible based upon level of experience and other qualifications and is subject to approval.

 - Defined Benefit Pension Plan